bautista1405/lazo-takehome/DECISIONS.md

 `companyTaxId` is stored complete.
 The system may need the real identifier to file or reconcile, but it never leaves the API complete: read responses replace it with `maskedCompanyTaxId` at the response boundary, and nothing logs it.
 The response schema doesn't even have a field for the raw value, so leaking it would require adding code.

+Request logging goes through pino with redaction paths for `companyTaxId` (top level, nested, request body).
+Nothing in the API logs obligation objects today, so redaction is the second net: if someone ever does, the field comes out as `[Redacted]` instead of the value.
+A test feeds an obligation through the same redaction config and asserts the real value never reaches the output.
+The health endpoint is excluded from request logs because Render pings it constantly and that is pure noise.

 ## Frontend

 Server Components fetch, Server Actions mutate, `revalidatePath` refreshes.
 The API is called from the server only.
 Its URL and any future credentials never reach the browser, and there's no CORS to configure because there's no cross origin call.